dwjclark11/ThriftCalculator/README.md

 ### Thrift Compiler
 * You can get the thrift compiler from here: [Thrift Download](https://thrift.apache.org/download)
+* The thrift compiler will have the version in the name, I recommend renaming the file to ```thrift.exe``` for simplicity.
 * Once you have the ```thrift.exe```, put in in a good location like ```C:\thrift\thrift.exe```
 * Then you are going to want to set the path as a system variable so you can call thrift from any CMD Line